Thank you for becoming an owner!

 - We encourage informed choice and consumer empowerment, with an emphasis on education and customer assistance.

-- We are committed to use profits to strengthen and improve the Co-op community and to provide a livable wage to our employees.
+- We are committed to use profits to strengthen and improve the Co-op community.

 - We pledge to maintain a pleasant environment that fosters goodwill, cooperation and participation.